thacherT1D/webdevstuff/Javascript_and_the_Browser/Intro_to_the_DOM.desc.md

 ## DOM Querying and Traversal

-When we talk about "DOM Manipulation", what we're really talking about is 4 things:
+When we talk about "DOM Manipulation", what we're really talking about is:

-* Finding existing DOM Nodes
+1. Finding existing DOM Nodes
-* Creating new DOM Nodes
+1. Creating new DOM Nodes
-* Changing DOM Nodes that we've found or created
+1. Changing DOM Nodes that we've found or created
-* Moving or Adding DOM Nodes on the DOM Tree
+1. Moving or Adding DOM Nodes on the DOM Tree

-## Finding Existing DOM Nodes
+### Finding Existing DOM Nodes

-### `getElementbyID`
+#### `getElementbyID`

 Add the following code to your JavaScript file: